This article was originally published in www.t-nation.com.

 The Hardest Rollout in the World

 Most of you are probably familiar with the rollout, and its many variations.
-(If not, Mike Boyle has a great introduction in this article.)
+(If not, Mike Boyle has a great introduction in T NATION.)
 And you probably know that the lats are involved in the exercise; when you pull the wheel or barbell back from the rollout position, you’re using your lats, triceps, and various shoulder muscles along with your core.

 The heavy medicine ball roll uses the same idea, but it’s much, much harder.